 These are known as asanas.
 Each of the yoga asanas help to increase your flexibility, strength and posture, as well as gently massage your internal organs.
 This helps to create balance within your body.
 Asanas may help to ease symptoms of digestive disorders, such as irritable bowel syndrome, and also joint conditions, such as arthritis.

 Pranayama is the practice of working with your breath when you do yoga.
 By breathing deeply and rhythmically, we’re allowing energy (prana) to enter our bodies.
 We inhale nourishing energy and exhale all the toxins and stale air.
-Pranayama helps to maintain a healthy cardiovascular system, heart and lungs.
+Pranayama may help to maintain a healthy cardiovascular system, heart and lungs.

 By meditating we can help to still the mind.
-Meditation can be done anywhere.
-You can do it sitting down, walking your dog or during asanas.
+It can be done anywhere – sitting down, walking your dog or during asanas.
 Meditation helps to reduce tension and anxiety through quieting the mind.

 Relaxation is the most important part of practising yoga.
 It’s when we allow our body to absorb all the goodness and hard work of the yoga practice.

 Research shows that you can use yoga to boost your physical and mental health.
 It’s safe and effective, and a great way to improve your strength, flexibility and balance.
 Here are five reasons to join a yoga class near you.

 1. Reduce your stress levels